wlogout - A Wayland logout menu

 Takes either layer-shell or xdg.
 The layer-shell allows transparency effects; however, only a few compositors correctly support it.
 The xdg protocol will work on almost all compositors, but does not allow for transparency.

 wlogout was created to replace oblogout with a native logout script for Wayland.
-It also seeks to be a faster alternative that does not rely on depracated technology such as python 2; while maintaining a small code footprint.
+It also seeks to be a faster alternative that does not rely on deprecated technology such as python 2; while maintaining a small code footprint.

 You can run wlogout from any Wayland environment and it should just work.